 Jurassic Park Rapids Adventure

 Tip: Carry a Poncho, because you are gonna get wet!
-The dring pods are chargeable and Ponchos they sell inside expensive.
+The dring pods are chargeable and the Ponchos they sell inside are expensive.

 |For – Anybody without a particular phobia of darkness or dinosaurs|

 The entrance to Jurassic Park.
 Photography by Jane

 A dinosaur stone sculpture inside Jurassic Park.
 Photography by Srivatsav Cheruku

 Walking through Sting Alley